 I grew up playing the trumpet.
 Alas, adulthood doesn’t afford me enough time or opportunity to keep my embouchure in good shape, but piano, guitar and singing are keeping me in the musical game.
 My kids are both really into music, too.
 My daughter is a pianist (web site, YouTube channel) and percussionist.
 She teaches piano lessons and accompanies her school choruses.
 My son plays piano and saxophone.

 I sing with the Trumansburg Community Chorus.
 They meet for two sessions each year, with a series of concerts at the end of each one.
 Here are a few excerpts from our Spring 2019 concert.
 You can check out the entire concert on YouTube, and also a few of my favorite excerpts below from the smaller groups:

 I also have sung on stage as part of shows or musicals, though lately I’ve been getting non-musical parts, too.
 Here, you can see me get roughed up a little bit in Encore Players’ Glory of Love: A Cabaret. , but also hear me sing Love and Marriage and Mister Cellophane.

 I started taking guitar lessons many years ago with Bill Gregg, using a rent-to-own dreadnought-style Yamaha guitar from Hickey’s music.
 I rented to own, but then it collected dust.
 I’ve picked it up again, though, having purchased a newer (nicer) Fender.
 It’s a Tim Armstrong Hellcat, a concert body style acoustic-electric.
 I love the sound, and I love that I can plug it into our amp here at home and use it along with our mic setup.
-I also subscribe to Fender Play, which has been a great way to pick up technique and ideas.
 I’ve started recording some of my favorite songs and putting them in my own YouTube channel.